ardx3000/Word-Frequency-Perl/README.md

 # Word Frequency-Perl

-A small script created with the intent of experimenting with pearl.
+A small script was created with the intent of experimenting with Perl.

 ## In this script I used:
 - [x] Perl I/O.
-- [x] Regular expresions(regex)
+- [x] Regular expressions(regex)
-- [x] Data structures: Hash table , Scalarsand , Arrays.
+- [x] Data structures: Hash table, Scalarsand, Arrays.
-- [x] Perl functions to manipulate datas like "sort".
+- [x] Perl functions to manipulate data like "sort".
-- [x] Per subrutines
+- [x] Perl subroutines

 ## If you would like to run the script:
-Make sure that you have perl instaled in your machine.
-You can get per from here https://www.perl.org/get.html .
+Make sure that you have Perl installed on your machine.
+You can get Perl from here https://www.perl.org/get.html.

 After you can run the following command in the terminal: